vitecd/isa88-vga/README.md

 #### Display Type Detection

-* TVGA9000i VGA controller uses VGA connector pin 12 as **MONITOR** signal to detect the of type of the display.
+* TVGA9000i VGA controller uses VGA connector pin 12 as **MONITOR** signal to detect the type of the display.
 Older, pre-[DDC](https://en.wikipedia.org/wiki/Display_Data_Channel) displays made approximately until 1995, have that signal either unconnected - for color monitors, or grounded - for monochrome monitors.
 Newer displays use that signal as the DDC/SDA signal.
 Unfortunately, it can result in TVGA9000i incorrectly detecting the monitor as monochrome.
-If you're not planning to use monochrome monitor, you can skip FB6 and C17 components.
-In this case R6 will be pulling the MONITOR signal up, and TVGA9000i will detect the display as a color one.
+If you're not planning to use a monochrome monitor, you can skip FB6 and C17 components.
+In this case, R6 will be pulling the MONITOR signal up, and TVGA9000i will detect the display as a color one.

 ## Changes

+### Version 1.10

+* PCP fitted to 10x10cm limits
+* a few power lines rerouted
+* some silkscreen edited

 ### Version 1.1

 * Fix ALE errata.
 ALE signal is now connected to 5V
-* Slightly move VGA DE-9F connector (about 1.27 mm up and 0.8 mm back) to better comply with ISA card size and bracket placement specifications
+* Slightly move VGA DE-15F connector (about 1.27 mm up and 0.8 mm back) to better comply with ISA card size and bracket placement specifications

 ### Version 1.0